md-systems/redis/README.txt

   $conf['redis_client_host'] = '1.2.3.4';
   $conf['redis_client_port'] = 1234;

-Port is optional, default used is 6379 (default Redis port).
+Port is optional, default is 6379 (default Redis port).

 Using a specific database
 -------------------------

 Per default, Redis ships the database "0".
-All default connections will be one this one if nothing is specified.
+All default connections will be use this one if nothing is specified.

 Depending on you OS or OS distribution, you might have numerous database.
 To